Efficient & Correct Predictive Equivalence for Decision Trees: Assessment of McTavish et al.'s Approach

 \subsection{Potential Unsoundness of QM-based Predictive Equivalence}

-As stated in~\cref{sec:intro}, the \mbdsr algorithm for predictive equivalence proposed in~\citep{rudin-corr25,rudin-icml25} can yield incorrect results if off-the-shelve implementations of the QM method are used.
-This observation also explains why McTavish et al.\ impose a requirement of deterministic set covering step of the QM method.)
+This section details why the adoption of the QM method for predictive equivalence can yield incorrect results. \cref{ssec:qminmbdsr} briefly discusses the constraints imposed in the work of McTavish et al.\ to circumvent this problem. \footnote{ This discussion is included because the previous work of McTavish et al.~\citep{rudin-icml25,rudin-corr25} does not discuss the possible issues resulting from adopting the QM method, neither does it explain the need for the constraints imposed on the QM method used.}

 In general, if two DTs are not predictive equivalent, then any implementation of the QM method will correctly report non-equivalence.
 However, if two DTs are predictive equivalent, then the QM method is not in general guaranteed to report equivalence.
-The reason for why the use of the QM method for predictive equivalence~\citep{rudin-icml25,rudin-corr25} can be problematic is rather simple.
+The reason for why the use of the QM method for predictive equivalence~\citep{quine-amm52,quine-amm55,mccluskey-bstj56} can be problematic is rather simple.
+The Blake canonical form is (as the name indicates) \emph{canonical}~\citep{blake-phd37,brown-bk90}.
+Canonicity signifies that there exists a single unique representation for some boolean function~\citep{bryant-tcomp86,wegener-bk00,crama-bk11}.
+However, if a representation is not canonical, then there may exist \emph{multiple distinct} representations for a given boolean function.
+A potential problem of adopting the QM methods for predictive equivalence is that it computes a minimum-cost (e.g.\ number of literals or terms) representation of some boolean function, and this is \emph{not} a canonical representation. \footnote{Evidently, the concept of canonicity is fundamental for ensuring uniqueness of representations~\citep{bryant-tcomp86,wegener-bk00,crama-bk11}.}